 While this is a positive step the southern resident killer whales need much more than just increased salmon stocks.
 New research is showing that when killer whales are in the presence of boats they are less likely to be foraging.
 Vessel noise also reduces their ability to find and hunt chinook salmon and reduces their ability to communicate with each other.

-Vessels come and go daily and on top of that anywhere from 14 to 28 whale watching boats are following the pods around every single day.
+Vessels come and go daily and on top of that anywhere from 14 to 28 whale watching boats are following the pods around every single day when they enter the Salish Sea for summer feeding.
 If the Trans Mountain expansion gets built it will increase tanker traffic by 700%, which will mean that orcas will be in the presence of boats almost 100% of the time.
 If built this project have devastating impacts on the southern resident killer whales, even if there is not a bitumen spill.

 We have the ability to save the southern resident orcas because we know what they need and we have the capability to help them.
 We must urge the federal government to decrease the amount of noise and traffic from vessels in the Salish Sea.
 If we increase chinook salmon stocks and reduce vessel noise we have a real chance of recovering the southern resident killer whales.